Hamburger: India

 Vada pav or "Bombay Burger" is made of potatoes and spices.

-In India, burger is a term in Indian English that refers to a variety of sandwiches usually made from chicken or vegetable patties, due to cultural beliefs against eating beef (which stem from Hindu religious practice) and pork (which stems from Islamic religious practice).
+In India, where there are cultural beliefs against eating beef (which stem from Hindu religious practice) and pork (which stems from Islamic religious practice), the term burger refers to a variety of sandwiches usually made from chicken or vegetable patties.
 Accordingly, most fast food chains and restaurants in India do not serve beef.
-McDonald's in India, for instance, offers the "Maharaja Mac" instead of the Big Mac, substituting the beef patties with chicken.
-Another version of the Indian vegetarian burger is the Bombay burger, consisting of a deep-fried potato patty dipped in gram flour batter.
-It is usually served with mint chutney and fried green chili.
+McDonald's in India offers the "Maharaja Mac" instead of the Big Mac, substituting the beef patties with chicken.

+The vada pav, consisting of a deep-fried potato patty dipped in gram flour batter, is sometimes called the Bombay burger.